SAT Math Practice Drills — Free & Organized by Topic

 How the Digital SAT Math Section Works

-The Biggest Mistake SAT Math Students Make
+The Biggest Mistake I See on SAT Math

-But that’s not how SAT Math works, and it’s not how strong test-takers approach it.
+That’s not how SAT Math works, and it’s not how strong test-takers approach it.

-1. Avoid Careless Errors — They Cost More Than Hard Questions
+1. Avoid Careless Errors: They Cost More Than Hard Questions

 2. Write Out Your Work Even Though You Have Desmos

-4. Don’t Be a Perfectionist — Fight for Every Point
+4. Don’t Be a Perfectionist: Fight for Every Point

 Understanding the Module 2 Difficulty Jump

-How to Use These Drills Effectively
+How to Use These Drills

 Focused 5-question drills covering every SAT Math topic.
 Pick a drill and start practicing.

-Frequently Asked Questions — SAT Math
+Frequently Asked Questions: SAT Math

 How many questions are on the SAT Math section?